lich-uct/molpher-lib/molpher-lib/docs/source/usage/tutorial.rst

     1
     False

-We can see that after extending the tree, our selected morphs have become the new leaves and that the `morph generation` counter `generation_count` was set to one.
+We can see that after extending the tree, our selected morphs (see :numref:`filtering-morphs`) have become the new leaves and that the
+`morph generation` counter `generation_count` was set to one.
 We could now repeat this process and have Molpher iteratively explore further in `chemical space`.
 We can also read the `path_found` member at every iteration to check for the presence of the `target molecule` in the tree and terminate the process,